sandialabs/LVTM/readme.txt

 Installation and instructions:
 Install this tool by using the VI Package Manager to install its associated package file (.vip).
-VIPM 2014 or higher is required, and is available for free from <http://jki.net/vipm>.
+VIPM 2014 or higher is required, which is available for free from <http://jki.net/vipm>.

 Known Issues: